-A short but steep walking track leads to the base, where visitors can go for a swim in the beautiful water hole right underneath the waterfall.
+A short but relatively steep walking track leads down to the river, where visitors can go for a swim in the beautiful waterhole at the waterfall’s base.

-There is a reasonably sized car park right in front of the small Dangar Falls lookout platform where you should be able to find a parking spot.
+There is a reasonably sized car park next to the Dangar Falls lookout platform where you should be able to find a parking spot.